-For each of your roles, define some long term goals.
+For each of your roles (except the personal renewal roles) your should define some long term goals.
 What are some big picture goals that would make a tremendous difference if you accomplish them?
-Ideally they are specific and not vague.
-Each week you should spend a little bit of time getting closer to those goals, by completing tasks that little by little get you closer to your final destination.
+Make them as specific as possible and not too vague.
+Each week you should spend a little bit of time getting closer to your goals.

 Some of my Goals :

 - Individual: Resume Painting; Climb Mt.
 Kilamanjaro; Visit the Pyramids of Giza.

 - Father / Husband: Weekly date night; 10 year anniversary trip; Build swing set;

 - Family: Help my father lose 50lbs; Family cottage trip;